George Williams (athletics coach): Olympics

 Williams was an assistant track and field coach for the 1996 United States Olympic team in Atlanta, where each athlete he coached won a gold medal.

 In 2004, Williams was the head United States Olympic track and field coach at the 2004 Athens Olympics.
 He was also men's head coach at the 1999 World Outdoor Championships in Seville, the 1993 World Indoor Championships in Toronto, and the 1992 IAAF World Cup in Havana, Cuba.

 Accolades and awards

 In 2000, Williams was inducted into the North Carolina Sports Hall of Fame.

 In 2022, Williams was honoured with the Legend Coach Award by USA Track & Field (USATF).

-Williams is reported to have been inducted into eight other halls of fame in addition to that of North Carolina, including those of the U.S. Track and Field and Cross Country Coaches Association Hall of Fame (USTFCCCA), Central Intercollegiate Athletic Association (CIAA), City of Rayleigh and Saint Augustine’s University.
+Williams is reported to have been inducted into eight other halls of fame in addition to that of North Carolina, including those of the U.S. Track and Field and Cross Country Coaches Association Hall of Fame (USTFCCCA), Central Intercollegiate Athletic Association (CIAA), City of Raleigh and Saint Augustine’s University.